 Medical Report Requirements

-MIT requires that all incoming students submit a medical history, have a complete physical examination, and document immunity against certain infectious diseases.
+MIT requires that all incoming students submit a medical history and document immunity against certain infectious diseases.
 Medical Report forms [PDF] need to be submitted before registering for classes.
 Specific deadlines for each term are listed on the form itself.

 Registration will not be permitted for any student who has not complied with the Medical Report and/or immunization requirements stated above.

-To meet the heathcare needs of MIT community members, MIT Medical offers an array of health care services at our own facilities, and an extensive roster of health and wellness promotion programs.
+To meet the healthcare needs of MIT community members, MIT Medical offers an array of health care services and an extensive roster of health and wellness promotion programs.
 Members of the MIT community and their families have convenient, on-campus access to a broad range of medical and dental services, delivered by highly qualified healthcare professionals.
 Working in conjunction with Boston's leading hospitals, our clinicians are able to refer patients with more serious conditions to the most appropriate specialists.
 MIT Medical is located in Building E23.
 MIT community members should call 617-253-4481 day or night for medical advice.